+The Company has designated 1 share of series 5 convertible preferred stock, no par value.
 The shares are collectively convertible to common stock of the Company on March 5, 2004, in an amount equal to the greater of a.)290,000 shares divided by the ten day closing price, prior to the date of acquisition of IPS, of the Company's common stock as quoted on the national exchange and not to exceed twenty million shares, or b.) six million shares.
+There are zero shares issued and outstanding at June 30, 2018.